yshevtsova/paper/paper.md

 How to write a paper in Git better title

+Acknowledgements

+I am grateful to myself for everything

 Introductions
 Blah blah blah blahhh more blahhh and even more blahh